tommichaels/swiss-hard-project/README.md

 # LearnWeb3DAO <> Swisstronik Challenge

-This project demonstrates a simple Hardhat x Swisstronik use case.
-It consists of a simple solidity smart contract which sets and gets a message (string) and three scripts that deploys the "contract", sets and gets a message(i.e the message that was set).
+This project demonstrates a simple Hardhat use case that is deployed on the Swisstronik network.
+It consists of a simple solidity smart contract which sets and gets a message (string) and three scripts that "deploys" the contract, sets and gets a message respectively.

 ## Task
 Deploy a smart contract using Hardhat on the Swisstronik network.